acrolinx/sidebar-sdk-js/README.md

 If not, implement the [`AdapterInterface`](https://acrolinx.github.io/sidebar-sdk-js/pluginDoc/modules/adapters_adapterinterface.html).

 ### Deprecation
-> :warning: **If you’re dependent on Sidebar v14**: Please note it's getting deprecated.
+> :warning: **Sidebar v14 is getting deprecated**

-Updating existing integration is very easy, only two things that you need to change.
+The process to update your existing integration is straightforward and involves the following steps:
-1. Update to the latest SDK [version](https://www.npmjs.com/package/@acrolinx/sidebar-sdk).
+1. Update to the Latest SDK Version: Please ensure that you’ve updated to the latest SDK version.
+The most recent version can be found on our NPM package page [here](https://www.npmjs.com/package/@acrolinx/sidebar-sdk).
-2. [Optional] If you’re using the initialization config ```minimumSidebarVersion=14.x.x``` then remove it.
+2. Remove the Initialization Config (Optional): If your current implementation includes the initialization config `minimumSidebarVersion=14.x.x`, we recommend removing this configuration.

 ## References